 - Take the marker when you’re ready, and in the center of the fabric swatch (or on the front of the pouch), write the ancient rune FEHU—the rune for success and financial security.

 - Take the oil in your hands and charge it with magnetic energy to draw financial security.
-Dab some on your finger and anoint the fabric with the symbol of the pentagram; a symbol of power.
+Dab some on your finger and anoint the fabric with the pentagram, a symbol of power.

 - Take the soil; envision your household right now as financially secure, stable, with everything you need coming your way.
-Charge that soil with that intent and put it in the center of the swatch, or into the pouch.
+Charge that soil with that intent, put it in the center of the swatch, or into the pouch.

 - Take the hair and/or nail clippings; envision yourself and your state of mind as a financially secure person blessed with success and abundance.
 Put them on the soil.